pyfarm/pyfarm-docs/source/install.rst

                ::

                    ;C:\Python27;C:\Python27\Scripts
     #.
-Right clock on the setuptools gzipped tar (.tar.gz) and select 7-zip ->
+Right click on the setuptools gzipped tar (.tar.gz) and select 7-zip ->
        extract here
     #.
 Navigate down into the 'dist' directory it produces and do the same thing
        on the file inside that directory